fryagbye/tinderboxwithquarto/README.md

 - `$Q_PDFEngine` -> Setting for [pdf engine](https://quarto.org/docs/output-formats/pdf-engine.html) This file is tested only with lualatex. ( default value = lualatex )
 - `$ManuscriptOutlineBaseControl` -> Adjustment of section levels in Markdown. ( default = 1 )

+  e.g.

-  e.g. $ManuscriptOutlineBaseControl = 0 -> \#\# Title
+  - $ManuscriptOutlineBaseControl = 0 -> \#\# Title

-$ManuscriptOutlineBaseControl = 1 -> \# Title
+  - $ManuscriptOutlineBaseControl = 1 -> \# Title

 2. Making a `_quarto.yml`

-You can change values of attributes of "\_quarto" note to change quarto options.
-The quarto options are attributes that starts with "Q" in this file.
-The initial setting specified in `_quarto.yml` is for Japanese output.

-Please refer [Quarto Book Structure](https://quarto.org/docs/books/book-structure.html) and [PDF Basics](https://quarto.org/docs/output-formats/pdf-basics.html) in detail.
+        You can change values of  attributes of  "_quarto" note to change quarto options.
+The quarto options are attributes that starts with "Q" in this file.The initial setting specified in `_quarto.yml` is for Japanese output.Please refer [Quarto Book Structure](https://quarto.org/docs/books/book-structure.html) and [PDF Basics](https://quarto.org/docs/output-formats/pdf-basics.html) in detail.

         If you use [Custom Translations](https://quarto.org/docs/authoring/language.html#custom-translations), you need to make `$Q_Has_Language_YML` `true` and set `$Q_Language_YML` for the filename.

     "\_language" note in this file is for translating to japanese.

 3. Changing `_common.R` file. ( optional )

     You can set up `knitr` package options for R chunk.

 # Book format